-“To determine if a merchant is contactless-enabled, just look for the contactless symbol at checkout,” Mouadeb says.
+And to determine if a merchant is contactless-enabled, “just look for the contactless symbol at checkout,” Mouadeb says.

-When you tap your contactless chip card, a cryptographic code that’s unique to the card and to the transaction is created.
+When you go to pay, just position your card within a few inches of the checkout screen.
+Depending on the screen, you’ll either tap on, above or below it.
+When you tap your contactless chip card, a cryptographic code is created that’s unique to the card and to the transaction.

 “The bank decides, ‘This is one of my cards, and this is one of my clients’ transactions.’
-It’s a handshake between the point-of-sale terminal and the card issuer.
+It’s a handshake between the point-of-sale terminal and the card issuer,” she says.

-“All of this magic happens in literally 300 milliseconds,” Jania says.
+“All of this magic happens in literally 300 milliseconds.”

 A contactless card “is designed for lower values, for speed and convenience.
 It’s not meant for major purchases,” Gluck says.

-The advantage: Less time waiting in the checkout line, the experts say.
+The advantage?
+You’ll spend less time waiting in the checkout line, experts say.